 Rural villages are largely self-sustaining due to their remoteness and the poor infrastructure that connects them to urban areas.
 Because of this, subsistence farming – growing crops for personal consumption rather than for profit – is fundamental to the livelihoods of local people, and takes up a significant portion of the day.

 For a girl from the city, who is constantly super busy and very active you can only imagine it was not an easy experience for me to not find much to do.
-Especially with my bacteria eating me alive (this is how I was feeling).
+Especially with the bacteria eating me alive (this is how I was feeling).

 I walked around the village, talked to people who could and would love to practice their English.
 I played games in English with the kids and they were so excited to learn new words.
 I played soccer with the kids at sunset in the rice paddies.